cepthomas/ClipExplorer/README.md

 minimal attention has been paid to aesthetics over functionality.
 This explains the poor color choices.
 Audio and midi play devices are limited to the ones available on your box.
 (Hint- VirtualMidiSynth).

 # Usage
 - The simple UI shows a tree directory navigator on the left and standard audio transport family of controls on the right.
   Depending on file choice, audio or midi specific controls will be shown.
 - Files can have tags applied for the purpose of filtering.
 - Click on the settings icon to get your options.
 - Some midi files with single instruments are sloppy with channel numbers so there are a couple of options for simple remapping.
+- Log view: C for clear, W for word wrap.

 # Third Party
 This application uses these FOSS components: